We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 4.6

-Sodium hydrosulfite chemistry specifically converts iron oxide (rust) to a soluble compound that flushes away cleanly.
-The most targeted and effective option for orange and rust-brown streaks, particularly in well-water homes where iron staining is persistent.
+Sodium hydrosulfite chemistry specifically converts iron oxide to a water-soluble compound that flushes away cleanly.
+The most targeted option for orange and rust-brown streaks, particularly in well-water homes where iron staining is persistent and recurrent.

 Check price on Amazon